markgordon22/Jerseys-for-tims/README.md

 Product detail page

 Displaying all content of buttons, product description and edit and delete buttons for site owner in case they want to remove/update the item.
-All base template fetures are working correctly.
+All base template features are working correctly.

 Register page